caltechlibrary/cell-atlas/sections/9-8-type-ix-secretion.md

 videoAlt: 9_8.png
 collector: Poorna Subramanian
 subsections: []
+description: Porphyromonas gingivalis bacteria use a type IX secretion system to cover themselves in gingipains, which cause the host tissue damage of periodontitis
 ---

 Instead of going to all the trouble of launching a weapon, why not just turn yourself into the weapon? *Porphyromonas gingivalis* like this one use yet another secretion system, the type IX secretion system (**T9SS**), to secrete proteins called **gingipains** to the cell surface, where they are anchored to the outer membrane.
 Gingipains are peptidases, enzymes that chop up other proteins.
 In their lifestyle as human oral pathogens, the cells use gingipains to block host immune system signals and digest host biomolecules for food, causing the tissue damage of periodontitis.